FrostFoe/PinClone/README.md

 ## Supabase Schema

-The complete database schema, including tables for `pins` and `profiles`, RLS policies, indexes, and the new user trigger, is defined in the `sql/schema.sql` file.
+The complete database schema, including tables for profiles, pins, tags, likes, comments, boards, follows, RLS policies, indexes, and the new user trigger, is defined in the `sql/schema.sql` file.
 Please run this script in your Supabase project's SQL Editor.

 ## Project Structure